siammais10/unit-6-group-project/README.md

 7. Push the changes to the working directory using
     - `git push`
 8. Create a pull request to merge with the main branch in github.
+9. Do not work on the same files as your partner.
+You will create one main.py file that imports all of the team member's different programs.

 Look [here](https://confluence.atlassian.com/bitbucketserver/basic-git-commands-776639767.html) for a list of useful github commands that you might use in your terminal.